Are you thinking about taking your family on an African safari?

 Victoria Falls, one of the most iconic tourist destinations in Zimbabwe, has a wide range of activities for children.
 Children in the age group 4-7 can enjoy canopy tours, crocodile cave-digging, bridge slide adventure and elephant-back children safaris.
 Children belonging to the age group 10-12 can travel over the wide gorge by gliding across a cable while kids aged over 12 can go rappelling, bridge swinging, white-water rafting and on game walks.

 Best Family Safari Lodges In Zimbabwe

 - Victoria Falls National Park: Pioneers Camp, Camp Nkwazi, Bushbuck River House Lodge

 - Hwange National Park: Davison’s Camp, Linkwasha Camp, Robin Camp, Deetema Springs Camp

 - Zambezi National Park: Great Plains Conservation Mpala Jena Camp, Zambezi Sands River Camp

 - Gonarezhou National Park: Chipinda Pools Tented Camp, Mabalauta Campsites

 Scenic Botswana is a diverse safari destination with highlights including the stunningly beautiful Okavango Delta, Chobe National Park with its huge concentrations of game, and the fascinating Central Kalahari Game Reserve.
-Botswana is often more expensive than other safari destinations, but everyone who has been there will rave that it’s well-worth the money.
+Botswana is often more expensive than other African safari destinations, but everyone who has been there will rave that it’s well-worth the money.
 Find out more about Botswana and check out our full blog post on the best sights here.